(The facts are updated every October)

 Continuing Education offers a variety of learning opportunities for adults of all ages.
 Lifelong learners can advance their career, develop their skills, reach their goals, add a credential, and enrich their life.
 Online and classroom modules and certificates are designed for adult learners who want flexible and convenient access to continuing and professional education.
 For more information, visit the Continuing Education website.

-Every year, UMD’s School of Fine Arts offers a cornucopia of cultural events.
+Every year, UMD's School of Fine Arts offers a cornucopia of cultural events.
 The departments of Art and Design, Music, and Theatre, as well as the Tweed Museum of Art, bring the region a wide spectrum of art exhibits and lectures, opera, jazz, vocal, and instrumental concerts, and dramatic, musical, and experimental theatre productions.
 These events are offered on campus in the UMD Ordean Court arts triangle, which houses the Weber Music Hall, the Tweed Museum of Art, and the Marshall Performing Arts Center.
 In addition, the Glensheen Historic Estate, located on London Road, is open for tours and special events throughout the year.
 The Fine Arts Academy, a non-degree granting Community School of the Arts, offers high quality arts instruction to infants, children, and adults.
 The Visualization and Digital Imaging Lab (Viz Lab) is an interdisciplinary research lab under the auspices of the School of Fine Arts that focuses on the integration of information and emerging visual technologies and the distribution of knowledge to the public.
+The Viz Lab is constructing a 3D motion capture and high definition video production lab (MMAD Lab: Motion and Media Across Disciplines) within the next few months.
 For more information, visit the SFA website.

-UMD offers masters level graduate programs in 23 different fields with four additional cooperative programs through the Minneapolis campus, including degrees in Master of Arts (English, and Communication Science and Disorders), Master of Advocacy and Political Leadership, Master of Business Administration, Master of Education, Master of Special Education, Master of Science Electrical Engineering, Master of Science Engineering Management, Master of Fine Arts, Master of Environmental Health and Safety, Master of Music, Master of Science (Applied and Computational Mathematics, Chemistry, Civil Engineering, Computer Science, Geological Sciences, and Physics), Master of Social Work, Profession Master of Engineering, Master of Environmental Education, and Master of Tribal Administration and Governance.
+UMD offers masters level graduate programs in 23 different fields with four additional cooperative programs through the Minneapolis campus, including degrees in Master of Arts (English, and Communication Science and Disorders), Master of Advocacy and Political Leadership, Master of Business Administration, Master of Education, Master of Special Education, Master of Science Electrical Engineering, Master of Science Engineering Management, Master of Fine Arts, Master of Environmental Health and Safety, Master of Music, Master of Science (Applied and Computational Mathematics, Chemistry, Civil Engineering, Computer Science, Integrated Biosciences, Geological Sciences, Physics, and Water Resources Science), Master of Social Work, Professional Master of Engineering, Master of Environmental Education, and Master of Tribal Administration and Governance.

 UMD offers one doctoral program, Doctor of Education in Teaching and Learning.
 It also offers two all-university doctoral programs: Integrated Biosciences Ph.D., and Water Resources Science Ph.D., as well as cooperative doctoral programs through the Minneapolis campus, including Biochemistry, Molecular Biology, and Biophysics Ph.D., Cellular and Integrative Physiology Ph.D., Microbiology, Immunology, and Cancer Biology Ph.D., Pharmacology Ph.D., Geology and Earth Sciences Ph.D., and Social and Administrative Pharmacy, Ph.D.
 For more information, visit the UMD Graduate School website.